 Vol. III of The Woodworker: The Charles H. Hayward Years: Joinery

-The latest book in our series "The Woodworker: The Charles H. Hayward Years."
-This book covers all types of woodwork joints, including how to design them, cut them and fix them when things go awry.
-The first two volumes in this series, Vol. I: Tools and Vol. II: Techniques, can be ordered here.
+The third book in our "The Woodworker: The Charles H. Hayward Years" series covers all types of woodwork joints, including how to design them, cut them and fix them when things go awry.

 It’s difficult to overstate the importance of the book “Woodwork Joints” by Charles H. Hayward (1898-1998), which was first published in 1950 then reprinted many times and in several different editions of varying quality.

 The compact 168-page book is beautifully illustrated by Hayward and contains the kind of spare prose that made him the best woodworking author of the 20th century.
 Like a good woodworking joint, Hayward’s text contains nothing superfluous and lacks nothing important to the task at hand.

 So when we began planning this third volume of “The Woodworker: The Charles H. Hayward Years,” we used the 1954 edition of “Woodwork Joints” – a 5-1/2” x 8-1/5” folio printed by Evans Bros.
 Limited – as our guiding light.